Weak nonleptonic decays of vector B-mesons: Basic aspects of the covariant confined quark model

-The model parameters are determined by fitting calculated quantities of basic processes to available experimental data or lattice simulations (for details, see Ref.~\cite{Branz:2009cd}.
-The numerical values of the constituent quark masses and the parameter $\lambda$ are given by (all in GeV) \be \arraystretch{1.2}
+The model parameters are determined by fitting calculated quantities of basic processes to available experimental data or lattice simulations (for details, see Ref.~\cite{Branz:2009cd}).
+The numerical values of the constituent quark masses and the cutoff parameter $\lambda$ are given in Table~\ref{tab:fitmas}.